-Alternative B- No Impacts Expected- There is a well and small dam in the E2NW4 of Section 12 T18N R33E.
-Water rights associated with these would transfer with the proposed sale.
+Alternative B- No Impacts Expected- There is a well in SENWNE in S24 T1N R48E plus Pumpkin Creek runs through the NENW of this tract.
+Section 16 T3N R54E has a small dam in the NW4 and Alkali Creek runs through it.
+Water rights will transfer with the sale of these tracts.
 Other water quality and/or quantity issue will not be impacted by the proposed action.